fschuttegithub/MarkdownTokenReplacer/README.md

 - Keep output safe with DOMPurify sanitization, enabled by default.

 ## Usage
-- Drop the widget on a page that already exposes the Markdown attribute.
+1. Drag the widget onto a data view or layout that exposes the Markdown attribute you want to enhance.
-- Bind the Markdown input
+2. In the widget properties, map the Markdown input property to the attribute containing the source text.
-- Provide a list with tokens to be replaced
+3. Choose a data source (association, XPath, microflow, or nanoflow) for the tokens property that returns the items you want to replace.
-- Configure the tokens literal or regex pattern and the widgets to render.
+4. For each token, bind the token pattern property to the attribute holding the literal or regex, and the token content property to the widget or snippet you want rendered.
-- Preview the page to confirm matches, spacing, and responsive behaviour.
+5. Run or preview the page to confirm replacements, adjust token order for precedence, and tweak styling as needed.

 ## Matching
 - Literal patterns match exactly what you type.